rajatrc1705/VRSLang/README.md

 This repository has the entire implementation of the web application.
 As mentioned earlier, the practice arena is yet to be implemented.

-# Features
+# Features 💫

-The user can make an account, the registration form is validated properly, there is a login page.
-The quiz and leaderboard is functioning properly, and the tutorials page has dummy tutorials.
+- The user can make an account, the registration form is validated properly, there is a login page.
+- The quiz and leaderboard is functioning properly,
+- The tutorials page has dummy tutorials for now, but can be replaced with actual tutorials
+- The practice arena is yet to be implemented.

-# Credits
+# Credits 🦋

 - [Sounak Das](https://github.com/sounak1407)
 - [Vineeta Bhujle](https://github.com/vinz26)
 - [Rajat Chaudhari](https://github.com/rajatrc1705)

-# Documents
+# Documents 📃

 The documents related to this project are SRS, SPMP, SDD, RIS, STD.
 All these documents are linked below.
+Latex was used for documentation purposes <br>

 - [SRS](https://drive.google.com/file/d/19LpD2DzDf2YjLs1kBhxn8M6_zm9nAQ2s/view?usp=sharing)
 - [SPMP](https://drive.google.com/file/d/1uINdy8S8HoaafNvbK_Rmk2FR_zpAUr7O/view?usp=sharing)
 - [SDD](https://drive.google.com/file/d/1dbthIhhpDkSHALxc1-GRaU1jpRbb2V-7/view?usp=sharing)